 Exploring Systemic Change

 The problems women and minorities face in Silicon Valley can be solvable if the issues are considered as ethical dilemmas.
-We will explore the issues both philosophically and practically in this dialogue series during the 2017-2018 academic year.
+We explored these issues both philosophically and practically in a dialogue series during the 2017-2018 academic year.
 Feedback from the Silicon Valley business community pointed to diversity and inclusion as significant ethical issues in Silicon Valley, and several high-profile harassment cases disclosed over the summer of 2017 reinforced this unfortunate reality.